- The ketogenic diet is low-carb, high-fat diet. It’s effective for weight loss, and you probably don’t have to count calories.

 How Much Protein Can You Eat and Still Be in Ketosis?

-How much protein can you eat before that release becomes too great for ketosis?
-That differs from person to person and is dependent on a number of factors.
-For one thing, there are genetic differences in how sensitive you are to insulin and how efficiently you use ketone bodies as fuel.
-In addition, your training status is a determining factor.
-The better shape you’re in, the more protein you can eat and still remain in ketosis.
-That’s one of the main reasons why you can eat more protein than an untrained individual, and more than standard recommendations for protein intake, during ketosis.
-Your body won’t need to release as much insulin to deal with the protein you eat and transport it to its intended destination and purpose.
+For one thing, genetic differences determine how sensitive you are to insulin and how efficiently you use ketone bodies as fuel.
+Also, the better shape you’re in, the more protein you can eat and remain in ketosis.
+Your body doesn’t need to release as much insulin to deal with the protein you eat and transport it to its intended destination and purpose.

 Test your ketone levels using the blood glucose meter.
-If they are at 1 mmol/L or above, you don’t have to make any changes.
-If that is the case, you have already found the protein intake you can eat and remain in ketosis, as long as you keep your carb intake down.
-You can even experiment by increasing your protein intake even further from there, if your wish.
-If so, increase it in steps of 10 grams until you’re kicked from ketosis.
+If they are at one mmol/L or above, you don’t have to make any changes.
+You have found the protein intake you can eat and remain in ketosis, as long as you keep your carb intake down.

-If your blood glucose meter shows ketone levels below 1 mmol/L, and you are sure that you haven’t been eating more carbohydrates than intended, you’ll have to take measures by lowering your protein intake a bit.
-Do as described above, but instead of increasing your protein intake, gradually lower it by 10 grams at a time until your blood ketone levels go above 1 mmol/L.
+If your blood glucose meter shows ketone levels below one mmol/L, and you are sure that you haven’t been eating more carbohydrates than intended, you’ll have to lower your protein intake a bit.
+Gradually reduce it by 10 grams at a time until your blood ketone levels go above one mmol/L.

-Once you have found the highest protein intake you can maintain and still remain in ketosis, you don’t need to check your ketone levels more than once a week or so from there on out.
+Once you have found the highest protein intake that lets you stay in ketosis, you’re good to go.
+You don’t need to check your ketone levels more than once a week or so.
 Just do it now and then to make sure you’re on track.

 Are ketogenic diets safe?
 Can you stay in ketosis long-term without health issues?